Law Passed to Address Menstrual Equity in Maryland Schools

 The Maryland General Assembly passed legislation during this past session requiring public schools to provide menstrual hygiene products via dispensers in school restrooms at no cost to students.
 See HB 205 and SB 427.
-Now Govern Hogan has 30 days to sign or let the law go into effect without his signature.
-This new law will be a giant step in terms of combating “period poverty,” the inability to access menstrual hygiene products (Maryland Legislative Agenda for Women or MLAW).
+Governor Hogan failed to sign the bill within 30 days, allowing it to become law, without his signature.
+This new law is a giant step in terms of combating “period poverty,” the inability to access menstrual hygiene products (Maryland Legislative Agenda for Women or MLAW).

 By providing free menstrual hygiene products to students, it is expected that school attendance and extracurricular participation will increase.
 A survey titled the State of the Period commissioned by the Thinx company and grassroots group PERIOD found that one in five teens have struggled to afford menstrual hygiene products or were not able to obtain them at all.
 Eighty-four percent of teens surveyed have either missed class time themselves or know someone who missed time because of not having access to period products.

 The menstrual equity policy would provide free period products administered through bathroom dispensers in elementary, middle, and high schools by October 1, 2022.
 Initially, only one elementary school restroom and two in each middle and high school will be required to provide the menstrual hygiene products; however, the dispensers containing the products must be installed in every female-designated restroom by September 1, 2025.
 Furthermore, it will be mandated that $500,000 will be set aside in the 2023 state budget to reimburse schools for installing the dispensers.